 Trend #4: Data Security and Governance Will be a Top Concern for Organizations

-In Data lake, organization-wide data from multiple sources are gathered including, consumer Personal Identifiable Information (PII) data.
+In the Data lake, organization-wide data from multiple sources are gathered including, consumer Personal Identifiable Information (PII) data.
 However, this sensitive data must be protected, and compliant with privacy laws and regulations.
 This makes data security and governance critical pillars in designing a data lake.
 Qubole, an open data platform for machine learning, streaming, and ad hoc analytics, has enhanced its platform security by supporting AWS PrivateLink in 2019.
-“Qubole with AWS PrivateLink makes it easy to connect services across different AWS accounts and VPCs, and significantly simplifies network architecture.
+“Qubole with AWS PrivateLink makes it easy to connect services across different AWS accounts and VPCs and significantly simplifies network architecture.
 When a customer configures the Qubole Platform through AWS’s PrivateLink connectivity, the traffic between Qubole VPC and the customer’s VPC does not traverse through the public internet,” says Purvang.

 Vivek asserted that “data governance is a macro topic, which covers the policies, practices, and approaches to manage the data assets within an organization securely.”
 He highlighted the following capabilities that Qubole offers for data governance: